 · “You’re Fired” is not a Donald Trump line—it was coined by Mr. Patterson, former President of NCR who put employees desks on the lawn and burned them to let them know they had lost their job/were fired!

-John Patterson, President of National Cash Register (NCR) founded and formerly headquartered in Dayton, Ohio, developed the nation’s first sales training schools and was a pioneer of employee wellness initiatives such as factories with windows, cafeterias, on-site recreational parks and more.
+John Patterson, founded and was President of National Cash Register (NCR) formerly headquartered in Dayton, Ohio.
+Patterson developed the nation’s first sales training schools and was a pioneer of employee wellness initiatives such as factories with windows, cafeterias, on-site recreational parks and more.

 · The Great Flood of 1913 lead to the formation of the Miami Conservancy District and the development of a dam and levee system that has been mirrored across the nation.
 Efforts following the flood were the predecessor to FEMA.